Rod McCormack

 Rod McCormack (born 13 February 1963) is an Australian record producer, musician and songwriter.

+Biography

+Career

-McCormack is responsible for many high selling and award-winning albums and was named Country Music Awards of Australia Producer of the year in 2004, 2008 and again in 2010.
+McCormack is responsible for many high selling and award-winning albums and was named Country Music Awards of Australia Producer of the Year in 2004, 2008 and again in 2010.
 He has written over 30 number-one country hits and has produced albums for Gina Jeffreys, Paul Kelly, Troy Cassar-Daley, Adam Harvey, Beccy Cole amongst others.

 He was part of the band The Wheel between 1995 and 1999.
-In 2000, McCormack married Australian country singer Gina Jeffreys.
+In 2000, McCormack married Australian country singer-songwriter Gina Jeffreys.

 In September 2019, McCormack released his first solo studio album, Fingerprints.